 ARTICLE 8.
 FOUL DURING SCRIMMAGE KICK PLAY.
 If there is a foul from the time of the snap until a legal scrimmage kick ends, enforcement is from the previous spot.
-This includes a foul prior to a legal kick, and running into or roughing the kicker (12-2-10).
-If the offensive team commits a foul in its own end zone, it is a safety.
+This includes a foul during a run prior to a legal kick, and a foul by the kicking team during a missed field-goal attempt.

-(1) Unless the kick is a missed field-goal attempt, if there is a foul by the kicking team, the receiving team will have the option of taking the penalty at the previous spot and replaying the down, or adding the penalty yardage on to the dead-ball spot.
-On a missed field-goal attempt, the only option for the receiving team is the previous spot and the down must be replayed.
-(See 14-2-3 for exception for a personal or unsportsmanlike conduct foul after a score and 12-4-2 for exception for illegally kicking a loose ball).
+- (1) If the offensive team commits a foul in its own end zone, it is a safety. - (2) Unless the kick is a missed field-goal attempt, if there is a foul by the kicking team, the receiving team will have the option of taking the penalty at the previous spot and replaying the down, or adding the penalty yardage on to the dead-ball spot.

-- (1) The dead-ball spot for kicks that result in a touchback is the 20-yard line. - (2) If there is a foul for an illegal touch inside the five-yard line, the receiving team also has the option of accepting a touchback. - (2) Fair catch interference, interference with the opportunity to make a catch, an invalid fair catch signal, or a personal foul (blocking) after a fair catch signal are enforced from the spot of the foul. - (3) If the receiving team commits a foul during a kick that crosses the line of scrimmage, the penalty for its infraction will be enforced as if it had been in possession of the ball at the time the foul occurred (a post-possession foul), provided that the receiving team does not lose possession of the ball at any time during the down.
-The penalty shall be enforced from whichever of the following spots is least beneficial to the receiving team: - (a) the end of the kick - (b) the spot of the foul
+- (a) The dead-ball spot for scrimmage kicks that result in a touchback is the 20-yard line. - (b) If there is a foul for an illegal touch inside the five-yard line, the receiving team also has the option of accepting a touchback - (3) Fair-catch interference, interference with the opportunity to make a catch, an invalid fair-catch signal, or a personal foul (blocking) after a fair-catch signal are enforced from the spot of the foul. - (4) Except for fouls that are committed in an attempt to block the kick (such as running into or roughing the kicker, defensive holding (pull-and-shoot), leverage, leaping, and pushing teammate(s) into the offensive formation), if the receiving team commits a foul during a kick that crosses the line of scrimmage, the penalty for its infraction will be enforced as if it had been in possession of the ball at the time the foul occurred (a post-possession foul), provided that the receiving team does not lose possession of the ball at any time during the down.
+The penalty shall be enforced from whichever of the following spots is least beneficial to the receiving team: - (a) the end of the kick; or - (b) the spot of the foul.